One-armed dunker Trashaun Willis used to thriving as 'underdog'

 “The way he passes, he can shoot from the outside — it’s a complete package, and that’s exciting for him and Washington basketball.”

 Willis wants to play football, basketball and track and field next year at Washington.
 Berhow said he’s got a shot to make varsity in basketball as a freshman.
+Extreme success with one arm isn’t unprecedented.
+Zach Hodskins, who was born without the lower half of his left arm, walked on at Florida in 2014 after starring at Georgia powerhouse Milton High.

 For now, we’ll just keep our eye out for more dunks.